How Does Alcohol Affect the Nervous System?

 - Chronic drinkers are at greater risk of diseases such as pneumonia and tuberculosis due to a compromised immune system.

-- Excessive drinking can also increase the risk of oral, esophageal, throat, liver and breast cancer.
-The effects of alcohol on the nervous system are not as well publicized as the above conditions.7
+- Excessive drinking can also increase the risk of oral, esophageal, throat, liver and breast cancer, among other conditions.
+The effects of alcohol on the nervous system are not as well publicized as the above conditions.

 Alcohol Abuse & Alcoholism